venture-buddy/website/README.md

 Using JavaScript:

-1. Saves users' language preference in a browser Cookie when users click a language switch button
+1. Save user's language preference in a browser Cookie when users click a language switch button

-2. Detects browser language preference and redirects automatically, if a browser doesn't have a language preference Cookie
+2. Detect browser language preference and redirect automatically, if a browser doesn't have a language preference Cookie